0mniteck/Signal-Desktop-Mobian/docs/README.md

 Sha512Sum: `builds/release/release.sha512sum`

-Vigilant Mode is on for this repo so all remote pushes should be signed with a trusted key or Github's key.
+Vigilant Mode is on for this repo so all remote pushes should be signed with a verified key or Github's key.

 Github's GPG Key ID: `B5690EEEBB952194`